icpc/ccs-specs/Contest_Archive_Format.md

 Note that the API specification requires that filenames are unique within endpoint objects, so this is always possible.

-The href in the file reference may not be valid and should be ignored, but it does not have to be removed.
+It is not required that URLs specified in the href is always valid.
+Specifically, in many cases the contest is running in a local network that is taken down after the contest, and this the URL would definitely not be working.
+To keep the archiving process as simple as possible, stale URLs do not have to be removed from the data, but due to this the URLs should be ignored and the file stored as specified above should be used instead.

-Optionally one could create a Shallow Archive by not storing the files, but then the hrefs must be valid.
+Optionally one could create a Shallow Archive by not storing the files Then URLs must be valid.
 This could be useful in some cases where the size of the archive matters.

 In some cases it could make sense to merge multiple API sources (of the same contest) in a single archive.
 One example of this would be a contest that was